Dolphin Cruise to the Hole in the Rock

 You’ll have an hour and a half to explore everything the area has to offer: visit the historic Stone Store (included in your tour), take a stroll along the river, experience early Māori life with a visit to Rewa’s Village or Koriripo Pa – or relax and unwind at a riverside café.

 Kerikeri is well known for its fresh local produce and was the site of New Zealand’s first vineyard.
-Board our coach for a visit to the boutique Makana Chocolate Factory where you can sample premium handmade chocolates, followed by a spot of wine tasting at Ake Ake Vineyard.
+Board our coach for a visit to the boutique Makana Chocolate Factory where you can sample premium handmade chocolates.

 Island Adventurer – Cliffs & Caves Cruise